Whoever controls the record

 Three independent timestamp witnesses.
 No single point of trust.

-Hedera · Bitcoin · RFC 3161 — anyone can verify
+Hedera · Bitcoin · RFC 3161 — independently verifiable on public blockchains

 The standard